Japanese Lessons

 - For higher levels, besides booking a new class, you can also join an ongoing class during its term time, you will only need to pay for the remaining lessons of the term.

 - We don’t accept pay-as-you-go.
 Joining a new class requires full upfront payment.
-Our Japanese classes are first-come-first-serve, you won’t be able to book sold-out classes online.
+Our classes are first-come-first-serve, you won’t be able to book sold-out classes online.
 Contact us to ask for advice.

 - A group class trial lesson is to try out a lesson in a suitable class that we place you, it is priced at £30.